wp-plugins/wp-scribe-box/readme.txt

 == Changelog ==

+= 0.1.3 =
+- OK, I am going to stop playing with the plugin for now

 = 0.1.2 =
 - prepare strings for internationalization
 - plugin now requires WP 3.5 and PHP 5.0 and above